 Spellcasting

-💡 If you want to play warrior for now – you could skip this section.
+💡 If you want to play a warrior for now – you could skip this section.

 To study or use magic you need magic books and to be able to read them.
 Magic related commands: